compsocialscience/summer-institute/2024/accra/apply.md

 #### Can I apply to more than one Summer Institute location?

 Yes, but not at the same time.
-For example, you can apply to SICSS-Accra, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
+For example, you can apply to SICSS-Accra, and then if you are not accepted, you can apply to one of the other locations if there is a later deadline.
 However, you cannot have applications under review at two locations simultaneously.

 #### Can I participate in SICSS-Accra if I have already participated in SICSS at another location?

-No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once.
+No. Every year, we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once.